mathieumoli/VICCPROJECT/notes.md

 Naive: 2645,63€
 AntiAffinity: 2688,44€
 DisasterRecovery: 2649,07€
-nextFit: 2715,76€
+NextFit: 2715,76€
-worstFit: 2791,80€
+WorstFit: 2791,80€
-noViolation: 2868,74€
+NoViolation: 2868,74€

 ## Greedy scheduler
 Code: GreedyVmAllocationVmAllocationPolicy.java
 For this one we needed a scheduler which doesn't consume too much energy and, in the same time, not violating too much the SLAs.
 To do it, we simply order the node in decreasing order and try to put the VM in the list from the bigger node to the smaller one.
 This algorithm is not very complex (more or less the complexity is n²).
 It is not the most energy saver